Word Count: 774

-Of course, fathers are naturally biased where daughters are concerned, but in Melissa I see an independent, intelligent, beautiful young woman, a daughter to be truly proud of.
+Of course, fathers are naturally biased where daughters are concerned, but in Melissa, I see an independent, intelligent, beautiful young woman, a daughter to be truly proud of.
 A daughter who, throughout her life, has always been ready to face a challenge

-I’m a great believer in marriage, I think everyone should get married, because no-one deserves to be happy their entire life.
+I’m a great believer in marriage, I think everyone should get married because no-one deserves to be happy their entire life.

-Moving on, I would like to thank everyone that has contributed to make this day such a great one.
-First, Melissa & John for deciding to get married in the first place, to the bridesmaids for adding a bit of colour, especially Kelly for all her help and support for her sister.
+Moving on, I would like to thank everyone that has contributed to making this day such a great one.
+First, Melissa & John for deciding to get married in the first place, to the bridesmaids for adding a bit of color, especially Kelly for all her help and support for her sister.
 To my grandchildren Rhys & Freya because I love them so much and they have behaved so well.
 And finally to my wife Jenny, the most beautiful woman here today, without whom none of this would have been possible.

 Finally, I would ask you all to join me in this toast:-